Chart Color Schemes

 Health performance in Bowenfels is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Conversely, 57.5% of residents report no medical ailments, compared to 62.9% in Rest of NSW.
-As of the latest data, Bowenfels has 21.5% of its population aged 65 and over, totaling 465 people, which is lower than the 23.1% in Rest of NSW.
-Health outcomes among seniors generally align with those of the broader population.
+Around 57.5% report no medical ailments, compared to 62.9% in Rest of NSW.
+Bowenfels has 21.5% (444 people) aged 65 and over, slightly lower than Rest of NSW's 23.1%.
+Health outcomes among seniors mirror those of the general population.

 Frequently Asked Questions - Health